aamathews23/battleship-rs/README.md

 1. A basic implementation of battleship that can be played in the CLI. :white_check_mark:
 2. A basic implementation of battleship that can be played on the web.
-3. Add React + Typescript + Vite on the web.
+3. Add Vue 3 + Typescript + Vite on the web.
 4. Add local multiplayer to CLI: local stat saves. (optional)
 5. Create player profile web application: user auth, account management. (optional)
 6. Add multiplayer functions to web app: user auth, lobbies, invites, stat saves. (optional)